 5 Warning Signs Your Roof Needs Urgent Attention

 Most homeowners don't think about their roof until something goes wrong.
-And by the time you notice a problem from inside the house, the damage has usually been developing for weeks or months.
+However, by the time you notice a problem from inside the house, the damage has usually been developing for weeks or months.

-The good news is that roofs almost always give warning signs before a small issue becomes an expensive one.
-Knowing what to look for — and acting on it — can save you hundreds or even thousands of pounds.
-Here are five signs that your roof needs attention sooner rather than later.
+Roofs almost always give warning signs before a small issue becomes a massive expense.
+Knowing what to look for and acting on it can save you thousands of pounds in structural repairs.
+As leading specialists in local roof repairs, we’ve identified the five most common red flags.

-A high-angle view of two intersecting residential roof sections covered in weathered, mossy brown roof tiles under a blue sky.
+A view of a roof with weathered, moss-covered brown tiles under a clear, bright blue sky.

 1. Damp Patches or Stains on Ceilings and Walls

-This is the one most people notice first, but by the time water is showing up on your ceiling, it's already travelled through your roof covering, the felt or membrane beneath, and possibly the timber structure before reaching the plasterboard.
+This is the most common indicator of a failing roof.
+By the time water is visible on your ceiling, it has already travelled through your roof covering, the felt or membrane beneath, and potentially your timber structure.

 A black, star-shaped seal icon containing a white checkmark.

-What it looks like: Brown or yellowish stains on upstairs ceilings, damp patches on walls near the roofline, or peeling paint in upstairs rooms.
-In some cases, you'll see mould growth around the edges of the stain.
+Appearance: Brown or yellowish stains on upstairs ceilings, damp patches near the roofline, or peeling paint.
+You may even notice mould growth.

 A black scalloped circle icon containing a white checkmark.